neurobin/pacget/pacget.md

 # SPECIALISED OPTIONS

 **-s, --search** *search_term*
 : Search for *search_term* in both official Archlinux repositories and AUR, then install packages selectively and interactively.
-This produces output like **yaourt** with indexed package list and lets you select the packages by index number (e.g 1,2,3 or 1 2 3) and index range (1-3 or 3-1) to install them.
+This produces output like **yaourt** with indexed package list and lets you select the packages by index number (e.g 1,2,3 or 1 2 3) and index range (1-3 or 3-1) to install them. `pacaur`s options in *general* category are supported with this option.

 **-Ss, -S --search** *search_term*
 : Same as `-s` option.